Economic Social Contracts as a Tool for Trade

 Why is Business Usually Seen as Immoral?

-In some societies, especially Eastern ones, business is usually looked down upon.
+In some societies, especially Eastern ones, business and commerce are usually looked down upon.
 In ancient China and Japan, merchants were not respected and were even oppressed.

 Chinese dominance

-It was only during the mercantile period, from the 17th century onwards, did merchants gain respect gradually until they reached the pinnacle of respect seen today.
-In modern times, CEOs, such as Ken Lay and Bernie Ebbers, and even speculators, such as George Soros, were looked up to.
+It was only during the mercantile period, from the 17th century onwards, did merchants gain respect gradually until they reached the pinnacle seen today.
+In modern times, CEOs, such as Ken Lay and Bernie Ebbers, and even speculators, such as George Soros, are looked up to.

 This rise in respectability is an effect of the Industrial Revolution.
 After people experienced the ease and usefulness of created by industrialization and man-made products, they naturally gave respect to the humans who made those things possible.